ACTUAL

 Search operation after the earthquake in Taiwan: rescue services are looking for hundreds of people under the rubble

-Search operations around the worst-hit city of Hualien on the east coast are being hampered by more than 50 aftershocks on Wednesday, April 3.
-According to the Central Taiwan Meteorological Administration (CWA), aftershocks of magnitude 6.5 to 7 are expected to occur over the next four days.
+Search operations around the most affected city of Hualian on the east coast are complicated through more than 50 underground shocks that occurred on Wednesday, April 3.
+According to the Taiwan Central Meteorological Administration (CWA), it is expected that magnitudes from 6.5 to 7 points may occur within the next four days.

-Approximately 80 people are trapped in the mining areas.
-It is not known whether they were in the mine during the earthquake.
+About 80 people are trapped in mining areas.
+They were not known if they were in the mine during the earthquake.

-Also, about 50 hotel workers were stranded in Taroko National Park after their convoy of four minibuses was trapped on a mountain road by a landslide.
-According to cell phone signals, they may have taken refuge in the Jiuqi cave system.
-Rescue services are trying to clear the way to reach them.
-Local media reports that three tourists and one driver died in the park after the landslides.
+Also, about 50 hotel workers were stuck in Taroco National Park after their column of four minibuses was trapped on a mountain road through a landslide.
+According to mobile phones, they may have found shelter in the Cave system.
+Rescue services try to clear the road to get to them.
+Local media reports about three tourists and one driver who died in the park after collapses.

-On the morning of Wednesday, April 3, Taiwan was hit by a 7.2-magnitude earthquake.
-The epicenter was recorded at a depth of 15.5 km near Hualien, a city popular with tourists on the island's east coast.
+In the morning on Wednesday, April 3, Taiwan came under an earthquake of 7.2 points.
+The epicenter of the shocks was recorded at a depth of 15.5 km near Hualian - a city popular with tourists on the east coast of the island.

-According to the latest data, nine people died as a result of the tragedy, and about a thousand were injured.
+According to the latest data, nine people were killed as a result of the tragedy, about a thousand were injured.

 DON'T MISS IT